 1 teaspoon vanilla extract

 - To caramelize the mold, heat ¾ cup sugar and ½ cup water in a small, heavy, flat-bottomed saucepan on medium-high heat until the syrup turns golden brown.
 Carefully remove from heat and quickly pour the caramel into a 1-quart flan mold or deep 8- or 9-inch round mold, tilting to evenly coat the bottom and about ½-inch up the sides.
 Set aside.

 - Preheat oven to 350°F.

-- Place the mold in a 13x9x2-inch baking pan.
-Add hot water to the pan to come up to half the height of the mold.
+- Place the mold in a 13 x 9 x 2-inch baking pan.
+Add hot water to the pan so it comes up to half the height of the mold.

 - Bake for 1 hour or until a knife inserted 1 to 2 inches from the center comes out clean (the center will be wiggly and continue to cook out of the oven).